OpenDreamKit/OpenDreamKit/Communication/eInfra-Booklet/ODK.md

 ## For other communities of users

-Most of the tools codeveloped by OpenDreamKit are of use for teachers, students, and so on, in mathematics and beyond.
+Most of the tools co-developed by OpenDreamKit are of use for teachers, students, and professionals, in mathematics and beyond.

 # Project positioning with respect to